leafoflegend/sessions-workshop/README.md

 ### Stretch Goals

+4. If you stop and restart the server, **the user should still be logged in.**
-4. People should be able to **sign up on the front end.**
+5. People should be able to **sign up on the front end.**
-5. If a user is already logged in when they visit the site, they should be immediately brought to the `/user` route.
+6. If a user is already logged in when they visit the site, they should be immediately brought to the `/user` route.

 ### Advice